Scholarships

 Graduate students who hold assistantships benefit educationally and professionally.
 They gain further expertise in their field; enhance their research skills and develop pedagogical skills; acquire experience in leadership, interpersonal effectiveness, and performance evaluation; acquire academic administrative experience; and enjoy collegial collaborations with advisors that may result in joint publications and other professional activities.
 Skills learned in assistantships prepare students not only for the academy, but also for corporate, government, and nonprofit organizations.

-Assistantships also provide graduate students with the financial resources necessary to pursue their degrees.
+Assistantships also provide graduate students with additional financial support that nicely augments their financial resources necessary to pursue their degrees.
 This financial support stipend, tuition remission, and benefits' are part of the university's commitment to the success of our graduate students.
-Tuition remission and the stipend award cover the first year of coursework.
+Tuition remission and the stipend award cover two terms of one academic year.
+Traditionally, this is fall and spring terms of the GA awarded-year.

 Graduate assistantship (GA) recipients must register for at least 12 graduate credit hours for fall and spring semester of the year they are working.
-The GA will work with their advisor for 20 hours per week during the fall and spring semesters of the first year of coursework.
+The GA will work with their faculty supervisor for aa minimum of about 10 hours per week.

 Established in November 2008 by Scott D. and Tina F. Whalen and supported by many alumni.
-Provides tuition assistance for a student(s) enrolled in the undergraduate Health Sciences program or the Doctor of Physical Therapy program (must also be a graduate of the University of Cincinnati undergraduate Health Sciences program).
+Provides tuition assistance for a student(s) enrolled in the rehabilitation sciences.
 Available funds dependent on annual contributions.
-Department faculty nominate and vote for the recipient of this scholarship.

-Established February 2018 by Rose L. Smith, DPT and Donald R. Smith who spent their careers in higher education and social services.
+Established in 2018 by Rose L. Smith, DPT and Donald R. Smith who spent their careers in higher education and social services.
 Provides tuition assistance to student(s) entering year 2 of their Doctor of Physical Therapy (DPT) program.
 Scholarship is renewable for an additional year, provided fund availability and student eligibility.
-Min Cumulative GPA: 3.5.
-Preference given to Athletic Trainers pursuing a DPT.

 We've compiled a list of national scholarships opportunities.
 Be sure to read through the description of each scholarship to determine if you are a good fit.